SAP/styleguides/clean-abap/CleanABAP_es.md

 ya que cada línea se ve diferente y cambiarlas require lidiar con comas, puntos, dos puntos, lo cual no vale la pena.

-Chaining also needlessly complicates reformatting and refactoring because each line looks different and changing them requires meddling with colons, dots, and commas, that are not worth the effort.

 ```ABAP
 " anti-pattern
 DATA: